 If you prefer jagged, supersize chunks of ice that can heap along shore, you'll have the best luck spotting what's called "ice shove" on the Green Bay side of Door County near Ephraim, Peninsula State Park, Egg Harbor and Fish Creek.
 That's also the best side of the peninsula for ice fishing.

-Create art.
 Although many of Door County's galleries close most of winter, several do open on weekends, including the impressive Fine Line Designs Gallery and Sculpture Garden, cozy Blue Dolphin House in a log cabin, and Peninsula School of Art with exhibits and a gallery.
 All are between Fish Creek and Ephraim.
 Let your artistic inspiration loose at Hands On Art Studio, a Fish Creek farm with glass, jewelry, pottery, painting and metal studios.
-Bring a beverage and enjoy live music on adult nights 6:30 to 10 Fridays.

 For more winter travel tips, contact the Door County Visitor Bureau.